 - Leave pimples alone: Picking and squeezing is likely to worsen the acne.

 - Avoid using heavy makeup: When applying makeup, choose water-based, non-comedogenic formulations, avoid oily formulations, and make sure to remove makeup before bed.

-If you have milder acne, or want to reduce the risk of developing acne on clear skin, the following steps can help:
+If you have milder acne, or want to reduce the risk of developing acne on clear skin, the

 - Clean the skin gently in the morning, before you go to sleep, and after strenuous exercise.

 - Try to avoid touching the skin where possible.

 - Shave with care and soften the beard with soapy water before grooming.
 Be sure to find the most comfortable shaving method for you and shave only when necessary.